SEVIES

 ONGOING FAMILY ASSIGNMENT: PLEASE READ OUR WEEKLY NEWSLETTER

 YO!
-Welcome to 7th grade Humanities.
-This welcome page covers our large-scale projects, ongoing weekly assignments, several notes for families, Mr. Tubach's precepts, and more.
+Welcome to 7th grade SOCIAL STUDIES.
+This welcome page covers our large-scale projects, core books, ongoing weekly assignments, several notes for families, Mr. Tubach's precepts, and more.
 Let's start with our thematic driving question:

 sevies [sev-eez] noun. nickname for seventh grade students. (usually) a term of endearment.

 A note on mature topics: as our students enter their teen years, it is important that they maintain the same sense of moral responsibility that formed earlier in life.
 They will inevitably encounter more sophisticated and mature content as they grow, and some of that will take place in 7th grade.
-In Humanities class, this mostly pertains to literature, including "choice books" such as Dear Martin, We Are Not From Here, and The 57 Bus.
 We will watch Dead Poet's Society, which has a PG rating, but includes mature content and if it were rated now would likely constitute a PG-13 rating.
-Students may also encounter edgy poetry, such as Two Women, which was recorded by a missionary in Chile in the 1970's.
+Students may also encounter edgy literature and poetry.
 If you are ever curious about the content of something that your child is reading or watching, please contact me directly, or visit the website Commonsense Media (HERE), which publishes conservative reviews and family guides for discussion.
 As an educator and father, I take this topic seriously.
 I'm happy to discuss any of this over a cup of coffee ttubach@csmh.org

 A note on family enrichment opportunities: Students will have the opportunity to participate in, and write about, learning experiences outside of school.
-Each opportunity corresponds to a 7th grade project.
-During the first semester, students can visit the Dickens Fair at the Cow Palace in San Fransisco, the A.C.T.
-Carol musical, Christmas with Dickens in Santa Cruz, the Northside Theater production of Carol, or other events related to A Christmas Carol (ask for approval or suggestions).
+Each opportunity corresponds to a 7th grade project or unit of study.
+During the first semester, students can visit the NorCal Renaissance Faire or the Dickens Fair at the Cow Palace in San Fransisco.
 During the second semester, students can act as photojournalists and create an Adobe Spark page showing off, and explaining, an experience related to spring projects, Details will be given in class.
 I encourage families to do this because it enriches learning, not because of "points," or "extra credit."

 THIS CLASSROOM RUNS ON TRUST